nabilridhwan/nabilridhwan/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on client work and some cool personal projects!
-- 🌱 I’m currently learning AngularJS
+- 🌱 I’m currently learning iOS App Development (Swift)
 - 👯 I’m looking to collaborate on open source projects!
 - 🤔 I’m looking for help with Cloud Services/Hosting
 - 💬 Ask me about Javascript & NodeJS